JChouCode/spotify-friend-activity/README.md

 Hits spotify friend endpoint using a proxy server (also deployed on Heroku) from [spotify-friend-proxy](https://github.com/JChouCode/spotify-friend-proxy) by mimicking the spotify web player using cookies.

-Built with React, Express, NodeJS.
+Built in 1 day with React, Express, NodeJS.